-Many people are familiar with Adventures in Missions' Short Term Mission Trips.
-However, what makes our short term trips so impactful are our long-term missionaries.
+Many people are familiar with Adventures in Missions' short-term mission trips.
+However, what makes our short-term trips so impactful are our long-term missionaries.

-Adventures Long-Term is a group of missionaries, partners, and ministry bases around the world who've said yes to Jesus' call on their lives for the long haul.
-Our long-term missionaries all have a little different flavor and relationship with us; they are a beautiful picture of the body of Christ in action.
+Adventures Long-Term is a group of missionaries, partners, and ministry bases around the world who have said yes to Jesus' call on their lives for the long haul.
+Our long-term missionaries have a little different flavor and relationship with us; they are a beautiful picture of the body of Christ in action.
 Some are large teams, others are families or individuals.
 While some host our short-term trips almost year around, others aren't even listed, as they're working with the underground church in isolated parts of the world.

 Adventures' heartbeat is to deeply connect with Jesus and his movement.
 We long to train and disciple Jesus' followers and launch them into their calling.
-If you've completed the World Race, Passport, or an equivalent program and feel called to serve long-term, click here to contact us!
+If you've completed the World Race, Passport, or an equivalent program and feel called to serve long term, click here to contact us!

 Other Long-Term Missionaries:

-The Shauls's are a family committed to pushing one another to live as disciples of Jesus and making disciples of others.
+The Santiagos are a family committed to pushing one another to live as disciples of Jesus and making disciples of others.
 They target building churches in areas where no disciples exist.
 This includes the 6,000 un-churched communities on the island as well as the unreached, unengaged people groups (UUPG's) of the world.

 The Varaso family ministers in the Kensington neighborhood of Philadelphia, building a community of Christ-centered homes and families.
 Flexibility, readiness and Holy Spirit guidance allow them to respond to the variety of needs from a rapidly evolving mixed-income community.
 They serve people battling addiction as well as pregnant and birthing mothers.
 They also host Adventures' family mission trips.